 I’ve been getting a lot of requests for more nut free recipes.
 Cashews are my favorite dairy replacement to make recipes creamy because they have such a mild flavor.
 But, to replace the cashew cream that I would have used in this soup, we’ll be using…. small white beans!

-To make this soup, add the minced garlic and chopped onion to a pot with the olive oil.
+First, add the minced garlic and chopped onion to a pot with the olive oil.
 Don’t worry about chopping everything perfectly because it is going to get blended anyway!

 Saute for about 5 minutes or until the onions are translucent.
 Stir occasionally to make sure nothing sticks to the pot.